-If the table needs to be changed around frequently, or removed from the room, it’s nice to have a folding mechanism and large casters.
+If your modular table needs to be changed around frequently or removed from the room, it’s nice to have a folding mechanism and large casters.
 We usually use mechanisms made in the USA by Gibraltar.
 These come in a variety of styles and configurations, and all allow for very easy folding and rolling.
 Here are some examples:

 You can see more examples of these on our Base Options page.

 It’s useful to be able to lock tables together so that they don’t drift around in use.
 We have a variety of under-top connectors that do this.
-We usually use a Plako connector.
-These are easy to operate, don’t hang way down under the top, and don’t have any loose pieces that get lost:
+We usually use a Plako connector, which is easy to operate, doesn’t hang way down under the top, and doesn’t have any loose pieces that get lost:

 Your table will have connectors mounted at both the corners and in the middle of the table so that you can clip them together in all of the useful configurations.
 We also use other types of connectors when required.

-Many of our clients want the flexibility of modular tables but don’t like the lightweight feel of folding modulars.
+Many of our clients want the flexibility of modular conference room tables, but don’t like the lightweight feel of folding modulars.
 We’ve developed a number of designs that can be put together in various ways, while still looking and feeling like a substantial boardroom table: